maehr/awesome-digital-history/README.md

 - [www.adfontes.uzh.ch/](https://www.adfontes.uzh.ch/) - An Introduction to Working with Sources in the Archive.
 - [training.parthenos-project.eu/](https://training.parthenos-project.eu/) - This site provides training modules and resources in digital humanities and research infrastructures from PARTHENOS and associated projects.
 This site can be used by both learners and trainers alike.
 - [guides.clio-online.de/](https://guides.clio-online.de/) - A handbook on digital resources for the historical sciences.
+- [guides.lib.uci.edu/history/history_dh](https://guides.lib.uci.edu/history/history_dh) - This page is designed to give historians an idea what is going on in the field of Digital History / Humanities.

 ### Visualization